Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 - The Classic: South Indian thali base + North Indian paneer and dal + chaat counter.
 Works for vegetarian events.
 Per plate: ₹800 – ₹1,200

 - The Traditional: Udupi-style premium vegetarian — extended thali with bisibelebath, holige, and multiple payasam varieties.
+This Karnataka-native cuisine style, originating from the temple town of Udupi, is the gold standard for vegetarian wedding catering in Bangalore.
 Per plate: ₹700 – ₹1,200

 - The Contemporary: Cocktail-style with passed appetisers, live counters, and a dessert bar — no formal sit-down meal.
 Per plate: ₹1,500 – ₹3,000

 Live food counters have become a defining feature of modern Bangalore wedding receptions.
-They add visual drama, interactive entertainment, and variety to the dining experience.
+The best caterers I have worked with in Koramangala and Indiranagar tell me that live counters now account for 15 to 25 percent of their wedding revenue — they add visual drama, interactive entertainment, and variety to the dining experience.
 Each counter typically requires one to two dedicated cooks and a setup fee on top of per-plate ingredient costs.

 | Live Counter Type | Setup + Serving Cost | Per-Plate Add-On |